Ink Master: Judging

 Musician Dave Navarro and tattoo artists Chris Núñez and Oliver Peck served as the show's primary judges, with Navarro also serving as a host for the show.
 Navarro and Núñez appeared in every episode, while Peck was absent on two episodes of season nine when he was recovering from a heart attack.
-Some episodes incorporate a fourth guest judge, usually a well-known tattoo artist who has knowledge or reputation in the style of tattoo (such as New School, Traditional (old school), Japanese, Portrait, Black and Gray, etc.) chosen for the week's elimination challenge.
+Some episodes incorporate a fourth guest judge, usually a well-known tattoo artist who has knowledge or reputation in the style of tattoo (including new school, old school, Japanese, portrait, black and gray, etc.) chosen for the week's elimination challenge.

 Season two judging was taken to a new level with audience voting participation through the series' official website and via Facebook voting, with the audience vote affecting the final ruling by the judges.
 Sebastian Murphy was eliminated from consideration by the judges in the season finale because he was the contestant whose work in the elimination challenges received the fewest votes by the audience.
 Season three introduced the human canvas jury.
 The human canvases review each other's tattoos and nominate the artist who did the worst piece for elimination.
 Season four introduced the elimination challenge winner's selection, where the challenge winner picks an artist for elimination.
+Season 6 introduced the judges getting the final say of who wins and who goes home.

-In January 2020, Oliver Peck was forced out of his spot as Ink Master Judge following a controversy involving his reemerged blackface photo from his MySpace page.
+In January 2020, Oliver Peck was forced out of his spot as an Ink Master judge following a controversy involving his reemerged blackface photo from his MySpace page.
 There was no word of a replacement before the series was initially canceled.

-On August 5, 2022, new judges were announced for the revival series, including season 8 winner, Ryan Ashley Malarkey, tattoo artists Nikko Hurtado and Ami James.
+On August 5, 2022, new judges were announced for the revival series, including season 8 winner, Ryan Ashley, tattoo artists Nikko Hurtado and Ami James.
+Hurtado had previously been a guest judge in the series, while James had appeared in Miami Ink, alongside Núñez.
 Joel Madden was announced as the new host for the upcoming season, with Navarro returning as "Master Of Chaos", adding twists and game-changing bombs to each episode.

-Seasons
+Three time champion, DJ Tambe, joins the judging panel for its fifteenth season, replacing James.
+Navarro did not return for the season, making it the first season he is absent from.
+He cited health issues, particularly COVID-19, as why he departed the series, in addition to taking a break from Jane's Addiction.